 - The entry fee to Yellowstone is included.

-- Three nights' accommodation are included: two at a self catering studio at Yellowstone Self Catering Lodging.
-If lodging there is sold out, you will stay at a two star Yellowstone motel instead.
+- Three nights' accommodation are included: Two nights accommodation are included at a West Yellowstone motel called West Yellowstone Lodge.
+If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.
 The other is at the Rexburg Americinn.

 - Prices are based on double occupancy.
 Single, triple and quad occupancy rates are also available and will be seen at checkout.
 There is no tax.